Reign-Protocol/Reign_UTXO/README.md

     Send as an `unsigned` transaction.
 With UTXO blockchains, the proof is already in the `sigscript` input.

 8. **Verify that your transaction succeeded**.
 In `Chain State`, look up the newly created UTXO hash: `0xdbc75ab8ee9b83dcbcea4695f9c42754d94e92c3c397d63b1bc627c2a2ef94e6` to verify that a new UTXO of 50, belonging to Bob, now exists!
-Also you can verify that Alice's original UTXO has been spent and no longer exists in UtxoStore.
+Also you can verify that Alice's original UTXO has been spent and no longer exists in the store.